tionis/hedgesync/README.md

 ### Authentication

-If the document requires authentication, provide a session cookie:
+If a document requires authentication, you need a session cookie.
+There are multiple ways to obtain one:

+#### Method 1: Manual Cookie (Browser)

+Copy your session cookie from your browser after logging in:

 ```bash
 # Via command-line option